Contact Us

 Beech trees are the sole host plant for this holoparasite and as such, they are only found at the base of or nearby the smooth barked trees.
 Thankfully, they are widely found in undisturbed forests of the Eastern US and commonly appear from September to November.
 Though given their small size and purple-brownish color, they tend to blend in with the forest floor and don’t draw quite as much attention as others on this list.

 Another exception from the other species discussed are the two flower types they produce.
 The first are large, tall, tubular flowers which are typically sterile (there are occasional exceptions), the second are much smaller and shorter in comparison and contain self fertile seed.
-As discussed above, a tradeoff for having no chlorophyll means seed size takes a big cut.
+As with many of these trickster plants, a tradeoff for having no chlorophyll means seed size takes a big cut.
 Beech drops are no exception.
 The tiny dust-like seeds are dispersed by rainfall and are only able to germinate when they’re in close proximity to beech roots.
 As the seedlings mature their specialized grapplers develop and along with haustoria, they ‘suck’ the nutrients from their beech hosts and the cycle begins again.

 Bearcorn